How Long Do ACH Transfers Take? The Dirty Secrets on How ACH Works.

 - Abacus uses its bank, Wells Fargo, to send instructions to debit $100 from ABC Corp’s Silicon Valley Bank account.

 - The instructions go to the Federal Reserve (the clearing house) who passes it along to Silicon Valley Bank.

 - The funds then show up in a holding account at Wells Fargo.

-- Silicon Valley Bank has 2* days to reject the transfer (Intuit posted the full list of rejection / reversal reasons here)
+- Silicon Valley Bank typically has two* days to reject the transfer.

 - No confirmation is sent from Silicon Valley Bank that everything is OK, so step 6 is just about waiting out the two day window.